This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Generator

 If you have an onboard generator, run it under load for at least two hours every month, even if you're not camping.
-Generators that sit unused develop fuel system problems, and a generator rebuild can run $1,000-$3,000.
+Generators that sit unused develop fuel system problems, and a generator rebuild can run $1,000–$3,000.
 While it's running, check the oil level and look for leaks.
-Change the oil and filter every 150 hours of use or annually, whichever comes first.
-A quart of generator oil is $8-$12.
+Oil change intervals vary by manufacturer — Onan and Cummins have meaningfully different specs, so consult your owner's manual rather than guessing; a common baseline is every 100–150 hours of use or annually, whichever comes first.
+A quart of generator oil is $8–$12.

 Battery Care